 Filmmaking is bloody difficult, so we prefer not to mock the hard work and efforts of hundreds of people, but The Predator only makes us want to go back and watch the classic original.

 If you haven’t yet, then head for that rather than to your 2018 cinema.
-It’s over 30 years old, but we’ve got time to bleed (for it).
+Because that film turned out to be utter rubbish.